AGPT registrar training handbook

 General practice placements begin in the second year of training (GPT1).
 You must complete three general practice training terms (18 months FTE) as part of your core vocational training requirements.
 Generally, placement is for at least one term, and up to two terms (26–52 calendar weeks).

 Full-time training is defined as at least 38 hours over a minimum of four days per week.
 A minimum of 27 hours must be in face-to-face, rostered, patient consultation time undertaking general practice activities.
-Work periods of less than three consecutive hours, or of less than 4 calendar weeks in any one practice will not be considered.
-Hours worked beyond this fulltime definition will not be considered.
+Work periods of less than three consecutive hours, or of less than four calendar weeks in any one practice won't be considered.
+Hours worked beyond this fulltime definition won't be considered.

 Part-time training is defined as at least 14.5 hours over a minimum of two days per week, of which at least 10.5 hours is face-to-face, rostered, patient consultation time, undertaking general practice activities.
-Work periods of less than three consecutive hours, or of less than 4 calendar weeks in any one practice will not be considered.
+Work periods of less than three consecutive hours, or of less than four calendar weeks in any one practice won't be considered.

 ADF registrars’ general practice training